mnemocron/mnemocron.github.io/_posts/2023-12-31-DIY-FPGA-diary-4.md

 ---
 layout: post
-title: DIY FPGA diary 4 - Debugging the PCB
+title: 7400 FPGA diary 4 - Debugging the PCB
 subtitle: and documentation of the bitstream
 gh-repo: mnemocron/my-discrete-fpga
 gh-badge: [star, follow]